 - Scheduling you for an urgent appointment if your need is more serious (usually within 1-3 business days)

 We rely on you to help us understand the nature and urgency of your needs.
-Please be as open as you can during this phone conversation.
+Please be as open as you can during this Zoom session.

 After the first appointment, follow-up appointments may also be made online.
 Please understand that routine appointments must be scheduled in advance in order to find a time that works for both you and your therapist or psychiatrist.
 Counseling return appointments can be made as far as six weeks out, and up to three counseling return appointments can be scheduled at any given time.
 During periods of very high demand, you may experience a delay in scheduling a return appointment.
 We appreciate your patience.

-In the event of a crisis, during normal business hours, please either come directly to Habif or you may call us at 314-935-6695 and identify the situation as an emergency.
+In the event of a crisis, during normal business hours, please call us at 314-935-6695 and identify the situation as an emergency.
 If you are contacting us after business hours, call 314-935-5555 if you are on campus or 911 if you are off campus.

 Before Your Appointment